alevchuk/lindy-effect/README.md

 ## Results

-Using lindy effect to predict which Linux distro will live 2x of its current age At each time point, we take the oldest repo among survivors and bet that it will live 2x of its current age then we count the time points when we were correct and calculate what percentage of time we were correct.
+Using lindy effect to predict which Linux distro will live 2x of its current age.
+At each time point, we take the oldest repo among survivors and bet that it will live 2x of its current age then we count the time points when we were correct and calculate what percentage of time we were correct.